 Dating isn’t marriage and marriage isn’t dating.
 However, they are linked.
 Most people date in order to eventually find someone to marry.
 So thinking clearly about our vision and hope for marriage will help guide our dating decisions.
 Our destination should affect the journey.
-It may mean dating less people, but doesn’t necessarily mean dating only one person.
+It may mean dating fewer people, but doesn’t necessarily mean dating only one person.

 Whenever I get asked questions about how dating and marriage are linked, it’s usually asked with two main views in mind.